TheFirewallDragon/TryHackme-Certificates/README.md

 <h2>Security Engineer</h2>
 <p>
+Embarking on the TryHackMe "Security Engineer" pathway, I began by establishing a robust foundation in security principles, cryptography essentials, and identity management.
+This educational journey encompassed in-depth exploration of Threats and Risks, Network and System Security, Software Security, and Incident Management, equipping me with invaluable skills essential for the role of a Security Engineer.
 </p>
 Certificate (PDF): https://github.com/TheFirewallDragon/TryHackMe-Certificates-PDF/blob/main/THM-MP0FQKSRAW.pdf

 <h2>Cyber Defense</h2>
 <p>
+By completing the "Cyber Defense" course, I have acquired essential skills in the realm of threat detection and response.
+The course covered fundamental areas, including networking, host-based systems, and active directory, which laid the groundwork for more advanced concepts.
+I gained insights into threat and vulnerability management, learning how attackers develop techniques to bolster defensive strategies.
+Additionally, the training encompassed security operations, monitoring, threat emulation, incident response, and malware analysis, equipping me with the knowledge and tools to detect, respond to, and mitigate threats effectively within a corporate environment.
 </p>
 Certificate (PDF): https://github.com/TheFirewallDragon/TryHackMe-Certificates-PDF/blob/main/THM-S2H1AZ0UIU.pdf

 <h2>Introduction to Cyber Security</h2>
 <p>
+I completed the "Introduction to Cyber Security" TryHackMe path, which provided me with a hands-on introduction to various facets of the cyber realm.
+This comprehensive path covered essential topics, including insights into careers in cyber security, hands-on experience in offensive security through application hacking, and defensive security, involving defending against live cyber attacks.
+This is the first cybersecurity training I followed outside of my university program and it not only equipped me with foundational knowledge but also ignited my enthusiasm for the field, making it a perfect starting point.
 </p>
 Certificate (PDF): https://github.com/TheFirewallDragon/TryHackMe-Certificates-PDF/blob/main/THM-XLAPJE4YUJ.pdf

 <h2>Pre Security</h2>
 <p>
+The "Pre-Security" learning path served as an excellent beginner-friendly introduction to the essentials of cybersecurity.
+The course started with the foundational concepts of offensive and defensive security, progressing to core knowledge about networking, web functionality, Linux, and Windows systems.
+My cybersecurity learning adventure began with no prior knowledge requirements, offering a great starting point for anyone with enthusiasm and excitement to learn about the field.
 </p>
 Certificate (PDF): https://github.com/TheFirewallDragon/TryHackMe-Certificates-PDF/blob/main/THM-YXHAPSSBIM.pdf